University of Education, Winneba

 The University of Education, Winneba (UEW) is a university in Winneba, Central Region of Ghana.
-It was established in 1992 by a government ordinance (PNDC Law 322) and with a relationship with the University of Cape Coast.
+The University of Winneba was established in 1992 under a government ordinance (PNDC Law 322). and with a relationship with the University of Cape Coast.
 Its main aim is to train teachers for the education system of Ghana.
 The University of Education, Winneba is charged with the responsibility of teacher education and producing professional educators to spearhead a new national vision of education aimed at redirecting Ghana's efforts along the path of rapid economic and social development.
 The University of Education, Winneba is expected to play a leading role in Ghana's drive to produce scholars whose knowledge would be fully responsive to the realities and exigencies of contemporary Ghana.